+A new GOBankingRates survey has discovered that the majority of Americans (80%) plan to spend more on holiday shopping this year due to inflation.
 If you’re not careful, holiday spending can easily cause you to go into debt.
 Stay on track all season by taking a look at this guide covering everything you need to know about holiday planning, shopping and budgeting this year.

 There are many factors that go into gift-giving, so it’s important to set ground rules with family, friends and neighbors to get on the same page, said Jodi RR Smith, president of Mannersmith Etiquette Consulting, based in Marblehead, Massachusetts.

 “Some families pick names out of a hat or have a gift exchange or only give to those under [age] 25,” she said.
 “Talk to each other and decide what works for your situation.”

 The GOBankingRates survey found that the majority of Americans spend less than $60 on friends and family members.
 33% of people are even planning to purchase fewer gifts this year, so don’t feel bad if you have to change traditions to save money.